Trayce Thompson Preview, Player Props: White Sox vs. Athletics

-On Friday, Trayce Thompson (batting .240 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Zach Neal.
+On Saturday, Trayce Thompson (batting .240 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be JP Sears.
 First pitch is at 7:10 PM ET.

 In his previous game he had a hitless showing (0-for-2) against the Athletics.